saikrishnavadali05/SDE-and-SDE-ML-Interview-Preparation/Operating_Systems.md

 4. What is a Translation Look Aside Buffer (TLB)? (https://www.youtube.com/watch?v=Z2T2vnyZl0ohttps://www.youtube.com/watch?v=Z2T2vnyZl0o)
 5. Is TLB same as a cache?
 What is the difference between TLB and a Cache?
 6. What is TLB Hit and TLB Miss?
+7. Difference between Physical Address and Logical Address?
+8. Where does Page Table Exist?
-7. What is the difference between a frame and a page?
+9. What is the difference between a frame and a page?
-8. What is a page table?
+10. What is a page table?
-9. What is Page Fault?
+11. What is Page Fault?